Last updated: March 2026

 And finally, remember, it doesn’t matter who you are or how famous your band is, your instrument could still fall victim to mishandling…

-The heartbreaking moment Eagles of Death Metal/Beta Machine Bassist Matt Mcjunkins had to stand and watch his American P-Bass bounce off the tarmac on it’s way to the plane.
-Original Photo: by Darren Garcia
+The heartbreaking moment Eagles of Death Metal/Beta Machine Bassist Matt Mcjunkins had to stand and watch his American P-Bass bounce off the tarmac on its way to the plane.
+(Photo: Darren Garcia)

 Musical instruments on British Airways